The Resource Center organizes resources around 7 green economy “Sectors” and 7 “Topics.”

 The American Wind Energy Association provides an online job board for both job jobseekers and job recruiters.

 This standard provides meaningful criteria upon which to assess the quality of the engineering that has gone into a small wind turbine meeting this standard, and provides consumers with performance data that will help them make informed purchasing decisions.
 This standard was written to ensure the quality of the product can be assessed while imposing only reasonable costs and difficulty on the manufacturer to comply with the standard.
+(Must now pay for report.)

 View wind energy projects on a State-by-State basis; this data includes wind power project sites that are in operation and/or under construction.
 Information is primarily from AWEA member companies.